zconn08/concierge-growth-app/README.md

 * Invite Page Views Per Link (%)
 * Sign Ups Per Invite Page View (%)

-It built on a Rails backend with a Postgres database and a Backbone.js front end.
+It is built on a Rails backend with a Postgres database and a Backbone.js front end.
 Google OAuth 2.0 and Chartkick are used for login and data visualization, respectively.

 Please refer to the Gemfile for a comprehensive list of gems used.